 First, new regulations were introduced for mobility of students between national higher education institutions, from the same or different subsystems, as well as between national and foreign higher education institutions, based on application of the European Credit Transfer and Accumulation System (ECTS).
 These regulations are based on the principle of mutual recognition of the value of training undertaken and competences acquired.
-This purpose was specifically set out in the Legal Framework for Degrees and Diplomas (Article 45 of Decree-Law no. 74/2006, of 24th March) which establishes that higher education institutions will take into account the level of credits and the academic area in which they were obtained and will:
+This purpose was specifically set out in the Legal Framework for Degrees and Diplomas (Article 45 of Decree-Law 74/2006, 24 March amended by Decree-Law 107/2008, 25 June) which establishes that higher education institutions will take into account the level of credits and the academic area in which they were obtained and will:

-- credit within their cycles of studies training undertaken within the scope of other higher education cycles in national or foreign higher education institutions; - credit within their cycles of studies training undertaken within the scope of Technological Specialisation Courses (CETs) under the terms fixed by the respective statute; - recognise, through the award of credits, professional experience and post-secondary training.
+- credit within their cycles of studies training undertaken within the scope of other higher education cycles in national or foreign higher education institutions whether obtained within the organisational framework resulting from the bologna process or obtained previously; - credit within their cycles of studies training undertaken within the scope of Technological Specialisation Programmes (CETs) under the terms fixed by the respective statute; - recognise, through the award of credits, professional experience and other training not covered by the previous paragraphs.

-Second, new regulations were implemented for re-entering higher education, changing programmes and transferring between higher education institutions (Ministerial Order no. 401/2007, of 5th April), by means of which all obstacles are removed to re-entry for those who have interrupted their higher education studies, and the procedures for transfer or change of course are altered, integrating students coming from both national and foreign institutions into a single system, extending limits to admission and simplifying procedures.
+Second, new regulations were implemented for re-entering higher education, changing programmes and transferring between higher education institutions (Ministerial Order 401/2007, 5 April), by means of which all obstacles are removed to re-entry for those who have interrupted their higher education studies, and the procedures for transfer or change of programme are altered, integrating students coming from both national and foreign institutions into a single system, extending limits to admission and simplifying procedures.

-Third, a new regime was implemented for the recognition of foreign academic degrees of the same level and nature (and with the same objectives) as Licenciatura, master's and doctoral degrees awarded by Portuguese higher education institutions, entitling holders to all the rights associated with these academic degrees (Decree-Law no.40/2007, of 20th February).
+Third, a new regime was implemented for the recognition of foreign academic degrees of the same level and nature (and with the same objectives) as Licenciatura, masters and doctoral degrees awarded by Portuguese higher education institutions, entitling holders to all the rights associated with these academic degrees (Decree-Law 314/2007, 12 October).

-This new regime is based on the extension to Licenciatura and master's degrees of the system established for doctoral degrees in 1997 (Decree-Law no. 216/97, of 18th August).
-It is based on the principle of reciprocal trust that should be adopted by the international academic community, replacing, in all cases where applicable, the process of equivalence based on the academic re-assessment of work carried out with the aim of obtaining a foreign degree.
+This new regime is based on the extension to Licenciatura and masters degrees of the system established for doctoral degrees in 1997 (Decree-Law 216/97, 18 August).
+It is based on the principle of reciprocal trust that should be adopted by the international academic community, replacing, in all cases where applicable, the process of equivalence based on the academic re-assessment of work carried out with the aim of obtaining a foreign degree remaining, for the others, the regime of Decree-Law 283/83, 21 June.

-The simplified mechanism for the recognition of foreign degrees is entrusted to a committee, presided over by the Director-General of Higher Education, and including one representative from each of the bodies representing higher education institutions (the Council of Portuguese University Rectors, the Coordinating Council of Polytechnic Institutes and the Portuguese Association of Private Higher Education), and a fifth member, co-opted by the others.
+The simplified mechanism for the recognition of foreign degrees is entrusted to a committee, presided over by the Director-General of Higher Education, and including one representative each of the bodies representing higher education institutions (the Council of Portuguese University Rectors, the Coordinating Council of Polytechnic Institutes and the Portuguese Association of Private Higher Education), and a fifth member, co-opted by the others.